 Phil Wiggins is a campus elder and also serves the Summit Church as our Senior Adult Pastor.
 He and his wife Faye are long time, committed members of the Summit Church and the Downtown Durham campus!

 Matt Humble is a campus elder who serves the Summit as at the Downtown Durham Campus as the Operation Director.
 Matt also works with health-care students at both UNC and Duke to help them apply the gospel to their lives as future health-care professionals.
-Matt, his wife Alisha, and their three kids (Eden, Ethan and Ezra) have been at the Summit and the Downtown Durham Campus since 2014.
+Matt, his wife Alisha, and their four kids (Eden, Ethan, Ezra, Elliot) have been at the Summit and the Downtown Durham Campus since 2014.

-Christopher Combs, Adam Hopler, Ben McCormick, Claire McCormick, Amber Pearson, Annie Workman, Michael Workman, Lori Cain, Cary Cain, Rodney Van Scyoc, Paul Manning, Chad Ervin, Jean Fitzgerald, Bruce Presley, Trent Cormier, Emanuel Siu, Mike and Elizabeth Houston
+Christopher Combs, Adam Hopler, Ben McCormick, Claire McCormick, Amber Pearson, Annie Worsman, Michael Worsman, Lori Cain, Cary Cain, Rodney van Scyoc, Paul Manning, Chad Ervin, Jean Fitzgerald, Bruce Pressley, Trent Cormier, Emanuel Siu, Mike Houston, Elizabeth Houston

 The local outreach ministry at The Summit Church exists to send disciples to make disciples among the hurting and marginalized in our community.
 Serve365 is the mobilization campaign that connects Summit members to roles on campus teams serving year-round in their community.
 Below are teams serving specifically at the Downtown Durham campus.
 Learn more about local outreach at the Summit.